- Dragon Quest XI S: Echoes of an Elusive Age - Definitive Edition

 Monolith Software released the first Xenoblade Chronicles game on the Wii, and it didn't take long for it to become a cult classic.
 So much, so that copies of the original game are rare and sell for a pretty penny.
 Shulk even found his way into Super Smash Bros.
 Ultimate.
 Two additional games followed, with Xenoblade Chronicles 2 being the most financially successful one yet.
 With so much positive attention, it made sense for the original game to get ported to Nintendo Switch for more people to enjoy.

 You play as Shulk, a young man who possesses a curious red blade called the Monado.
 He must use this weapon to take down Mechon, mechanical threats that pose a danger to life as we know it.
 You'll need to acquire more allies, upgrade your skills, and travel worldwide to defeat various monsters.
-The battle system is unique and allows you to trigger Chain Attacks for more efficient victory.
+The battle system is unique and allows you to trigger Chain Attacks for a more efficient victory.

 Final Fantasy X/X-2 HD Remaster

-Final Fantasy X/X-2 both made a huge impression when released and are often considered the best Final Fantasy games of all time.
+Final Fantasy X/X-2 both made a huge impression when they were released and are often considered the best Final Fantasy games of all time.
 The cutscene graphics were incredibly advanced in 2001 and 2006, respectively, making a lasting impression on the video game industry.

 The first game has you playing as Tidus, an athlete who somehow finds his way 1,000 years into the future after calamity strikes and destroys the world as he knew it.
 He must travel with a group of friends and try to defeat Sin, the destructive monster that haunted his world and threatens the one he's now in.
 Along the way, he meets a girl named Yuna, and the two fall into a star-crossed love.